joanna-miller/juggalo-juice/README.md

 * You will need to use your system's **terminal emulator** to setup and locally use this application.
 * This project uses npm as a package manager, you can download it [here](https://www.npmjs.com/get-npm).
-* To clone this directory, navigate in your terminal to the desired location of the project and run command `git clone https://github.com/joanna-miller/social-media.git`
+* To clone this directory, navigate in your terminal to the desired location of the project and run command `git clone https://github.com/joanna-miller/juggalo-juice.git`
-* Navigate to top level of the directory with command `cd social-media`
+* Navigate to top level of the directory with command `cd juggalo-juice`
 * To install dependencies into the project run command `npm install`
 * To launch this project in a browser, run command `npm run start`
 * To exit live server, press Ctrl+C in your terminal

 ---

 ## Editing Instructions